 The curriculum is designed to engage and challenge students, to develop skills of teamwork, problem solving and to foster independence as well as encouraging them to ask questions about the world we live in.
 All topics are assessed through knowledge tests and written tasks.
-Each topic will end with an open task for the students to demonstrate the knowledge they have gained throughout their learning.
 Formal assessments will also be cumulative, assessing how much of the previously taught topics students remember, so that any gaps or misconceptions can be addressed, in line with the Harris Assessment Policy.

 The physical content includes tectonic and atmospheric disasters, the living world, climate change, rivers and coasts and extreme weather.
 The human content covers urban challenges, energy and resource management, the changing economic world and the global development gap.